falak-developer/php-dsa-daily/README.md

 ## 🧩 Technologies
 - PHP 8+
-- Laravel (for integration)
+- Laravel (for later integration)
 - Git & GitHub

 ---

 ## 🎯 Goal
-To master DSA concepts using PHP and apply them in real-world Laravel projects.
+To master DSA concepts using **PHP** and apply them in **real-world Laravel projects**,
+enhancing backend logic, performance, and problem-solving skills.

 ---